Svrf/svrf-java-client/docs/MediaApi.md

 //XAppToken.setApiKeyPrefix("Token");

 MediaApi apiInstance = new MediaApi();
-String q = "q_example"; // String | Url-encoded search query
+String q = "q_example"; // String | Url-encoded search query.
-String type = "type_example"; // String | The type of Media to be returned String stereoscopicType = "stereoscopicType_example"; // String | Search only for Media with a particular stereoscopic type Integer size = 56; // Integer | The number of results to return per-page, from 1 to 100 default: 10 Integer pageNum = 56; // Integer | Pagination control to fetch the next page of results, if applicable try {
+String type = "type_example"; // String | The type of Media to be returned.
+String stereoscopicType = "stereoscopicType_example"; // String | Search only for Media with a particular stereoscopic type.
+String category = "category_example"; // String | Search only for Media with a particular category.
+Integer size = 56; // Integer | The number of results to return per-page, from 1 to 100 default: 10.
+Integer pageNum = 56; // Integer | Pagination control to fetch the next page of results, if applicable. try {
-    SearchMediaResponse result = apiInstance.search(q, type, stereoscopicType, size, pageNum);
+    SearchMediaResponse result = apiInstance.search(q, type, stereoscopicType, category, size, pageNum);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling MediaApi#search");